Thursday, May 22, 2014

 SOCIAL QUARTERS OPEN 5 DAYS A WEEK!

 Please stop in for a drink & a bite to eat after work weeknights.
-The social quarters is open Monday - Thursday 4pm-8pm & Friday 5pm-9pm.
-Friday nights when we have a band we will be open until 10pm.
+The social quarters is open Monday - Thursday 4pm-8pm & Friday 5pm-10pm FRIDAY NIGHTS WE ARE OPEN WITH A BAND EVERY WEEK STARTING IN SEPTEMBER COME AND ENJOY SOME GOOD FOOD AND GREAT MUSIC MEMBERS & GUEST ONLY

 Friday, April 19, 2013